kafkapre/sentences-generator/README.md

 ```

 ### How to run tests
 You have to run MongoDB locally (listening at port 27017) at first.
-E.g. you can start it by Docker command:
+E.g. you can start it with Docker command:

 **!!!
-Important note: please be aware that test running clears repositories.
+Important note: please be aware that test running clears repository.
-It can happen that your data stored before will be deleted after tests run.**
+It can happen that your stored data will be deleted after tests run.**

 ```
 docker run --name mongo -p 27017:27017 -d mongo:3.4